Hands-On Exercise, Step 3: Aggregating the data¶

 xagg

-does this by creating polygons for each pixel in the gridded
+do this by creating polygons for each pixel in the

-dataset, taking the intersect between each county polygon and all
+gridded dataset, taking the intersect between each county polygon and

-pixel polygons, and calculating the average area of overlap between
+all pixel polygons, and calculating the average area of overlap

 Using the weight map calculated above, xagg